CITYGATE HAS COMPLETED ON THE ORDER OF 500 CONSULTING CONTRACTS FOR OVER 250 GOVERNMENT AGENCIES.

 Since Citygate Associates was founded in 1990, we have performed over 500 engagements for county and city governments.
 Our Project Team of subject matter experts is dedicated and passionate about the effective and efficient delivery of public sector services.
 We have conducted numerous organizational assessments addressing animal services administration; shelter operations, including service delivery models, volunteer programs, veterinary programs, and spay neuter programs; field operations; and public relations.
 Our animal services clients include the California counties of Kern, Sonoma, San Joaquin, Shasta, and Yuba City/Sutter County, as well as the California cities of Tracy, Antioch, Ceres, Modesto, San Marcos, Oceanside, and Escondido.

 Distinctive by Culture

 Beyond the individual competencies of our consulting staff, Citygate is a character-driven organization.
 We believe that character attributes such as diligence, honor, discretion, responsibility, thoroughness and sincerity, while individual matters, also greatly affect all those who come into contact with the individuals who focus on it.

 As public servants, everything we think, say, and do starts with the customer in mind.
-Animal Care and Control departments have an array of customers and stakeholders, all of whom have different needs.
+Animal Services departments have an array of customers and stakeholders, all of whom have different needs.
 It is important that the services to all customer groups are recognized, constantly monitored, and continuously improved.

-Our Animal Care & Control experts assist with the following services:
+Our Animal Services experts assist with the following services:

 We perform comprehensive reviews of animal services programs.
 These reviews include, but are not limited to, administration, shelter operations, field operations, volunteer programs, veterinary programs, spay neuter programs, policies and procedures, staffing, workload, training, information technology, and public relations.

-We review and evaluate the agency’s animal control ordinance, mission statement, goals, objectives, policies, procedures, and organizational structure.
+We review and evaluate the agency’s animal services ordinance, mission statement, goals, objectives, policies, procedures, and organizational structure.
 We analyze management systems, organizational relationships, and the allocation and management of personnel.
 We review and evaluate records, training, communications, information systems, facilities, equipment, fiscal management, public relations, and employee morale to determine if these components are in alignment with the agency’s mission, goals, and policies.